Tuesday, 2 May 2017

 “This is true within science as well as philosophy: one must decide when competing scientific theories are mere notational variants.
 Does a metric-system physics genuinely disagree with a system phrased in terms of ontological realism feet and pounds?
 We all think not.”

 Or take Donald Davidson's less theoretical example of centigrade and Fahrenheit.
 These are two modes of expression of the same thing.
 However, Sider asks if the same can be said of “a metric-system physics” and a “ontological realism feet and pounds”.
 Does this position have much to do with what's called “empirical/observational equivalence”?
-If it does, then theories which are empirically equivalent need not be theoretically identical.
+If it does, then theories which are empirically equivalent needn't also be theoretically identical.
 They're equivalent in that they also carry the same weight.
 Sider writes:

 “Unless one is prepared to take the verificationist’s easy way out, and say that ‘theories are the same when empirically equivalent’, one must face difficult questions about where to draw the line between objective structure and conceptual projection.”